Delayed acceptance ABC-SMC: Applications to doubly intractable distributions

-We ran the algorithm with several different values of $N$, and two different cheap simulators: the first where only a single sweep of the Gibbs sampler is used ($B=1$); the second using the final point of 5 sweeps of the Gibbs sampler ($B=5$).
-We chose $N$ such that in most cases the computational cost is dominated by the expensive simulations in the second stage of the DA, although when $N=50,000$ and $B=5$ the cost of the first stage dominates.
-Figures \ref{fig:-plotted-against} and \ref{fig:-plotted-against-1} show respectively the number of sweeps of the Gibbs sampler used for the values of $\epsilon_{2}$ and $\epsilon_{1}$ that are chosen by the SMC, and figure \ref{fig:Number-of-accepted} shows the number of accepted points at the second stage of the DA.
-We see that all configurations of the DA approach appear to significantly outperform standard ABC-SMC: in all cases the DA approach reaches $\epsilon_{2}=0$ whereas the ABC-SMC only reaches $\epsilon_{2}=4$.
-As $N$ increases we see that the chosen values of $\epsilon_{1}$ are smaller and, as desired, the acceptance rate larger.
-However, when $N=50,000$, we see that $\epsilon_{1}$ has been reduced too quickly and sometimes observe a very large acceptance rate, the result of the DA proposal having lighter tails than the target.
-However, in most other cases we observe the desired behaviour that $\epsilon_{1,t}\geq\epsilon_{2,t}$ for almost all values of $t$.
-When $N=50,000$ and $B=5$ the cost of the first stage dominates the second, but the overall cost is still lower than standard ABC-SMC due to the significant improvement in the acceptance rate.
-In general we observe that using $B=5$ leads to a better performance (lower overall cost, lower $\epsilon_{1}$ and higher acceptance rate) than $B=1$, due to the improved proposal given by $B=5$ whilst maintaining a relatively low cost of the cheap simulator.
+We ran the algorithm with several different values of $N$, and two different cheap simulators: the first where only a~single sweep of the Gibbs sampler is used ($B=1$); the second using the final point of 5 sweeps of the Gibbs sampler ($B=5$).
+Each configuration was run 30 times.
+We chose $N$ such that in most cases the computational cost was dominated by the expensive simulations in the second stage of the DA, although when $N=50,000$ and $B=5$ the cost of the first stage dominated.
+Figure \ref{fig:-plotted-against} shows gives an example showing the evolution of $\epsilon_{2}$ against the total number of sweeps of the Gibbs sampler for several different configurations.
+We see that all configurations of the DA approach appear to have a significantly lower cost than standard ABC-SMC: in all cases the DA approach reaches $\epsilon_{2}=0$ whereas the ABC-SMC reaches $\epsilon_{2}=2$.

-We compare the total number of sweeps of the internal Gibbs sampler in DA-ABC-SMC with the particle MCMC in \citet{Everitt2012}.
-In the results in this paper, $10^{5}$ sweeps of the Gibbs sampler were used every iteration of the MCMC, thus $10^{7}$ sweeps are required to produce 100 correlated MCMC points, and at least an order of magnitude more than this to produce an effective sample size of 100.
-For DA-ABC-SMC we see that effort can be as low as approximately $2\times10^{6}$ sweeps for 100 unique points from the DA-ABC-SMC, giving a reduction in cost of at least two orders of magnitude.